-Wendy is the founder and principal consultant at Gryffin Consulting, where she serves as an accounting and human resources trusted advisor for start-ups and non-profits.
+Wendy is the founder and principal consultant at Gryffin Consulting, where she serves as an accounting and human resources trusted advisor for businesses and non-profit organizations.
 She earned her B.S. in Business and Master of Accountancy from Westminster College Gore School of Business.
 Her certifications include a Professional in Human Resources (PHR) and she is a Washington CPA candidate.
-Ms. Gillihan currently sits on the board of directors for the National Association of Women MBAs -Seattle Chapter, and serves as a volunteer instructor at the Small Business Administration and Washington Small Business Fair.
-She is passionate about addressing the underlying causes of economic inequality.
+Ms. Gillihan currently sits on the board of trustees for the Seattle Metropolitan Chamber of Commerce, and has served as a volunteer instructor at the Small Business Administration and Washington Small Business Fair.
+She is passionate about addressing the underlying causes of economic inequality.div>

 Phyllis is a site supervisor for Primm ABC Childcare Center at Dearborn Park.
 She supervises daily operations of the program to ensure compliance with DSHS licensing requirements and works with families from various ethnic and cultural backgrounds.
 Phyllis uses her knowledge of the childcare industry to advocate for affordable childcare in Seattle.